 Configuring(59), partially pictured above left, and Configuring(53) were selected by juror Kate Lydon, director at Contemporary Craft, for inclusion of the latest exhibition at the Pittsburgh Center for the Arts.
-The show dates are February 8th through March 10th, 2019.
+The show runs February 8th through April 28th, 2019.

 Thank you to artist David Linneweh for featuring me on episode #196 of his famed Studio Break podcast.
-I've listened to nearly all of the previous episodes, and I'm truly honored to have been invited to participate.
+I've listened to at least half of the previous episodes, and I'm truly honored to have been invited to participate.

 Configuring(51), a 10 x 10" mixed media painting on panel from a yet to be published new series, has been selected by juror Leah Kolb, Curator at the Madison Museum of Contemporary Art, for inclusion in the 41st Annual Small Works National Juried Exhibition at Harper College in Palatine, Illinois.